 Adequate support during the interview

-The Refugee Law lays down procedural guarantees and provides that if the Asylum Service finds that an applicant is in need of special procedural guarantees, they are provided with adequate support, including sufficient time, so that the applicant can benefit from the rights and comply with the obligations provided in the Refugee Law throughout the asylum procedures and to make it possible to highlight the elements needed to substantiate the asylum application.
-The exact level, type or kind of support is not specified in the law.
+The Refugee Law lays down procedural guarantees and provides that if the Asylum Service finds that an applicant is in need of special procedural guarantees, they are provided with adequate support, including sufficient time, so that the applicant can benefit from the rights and comply with the obligations provided for in the Refugee Law throughout the asylum procedures and to make it possible to highlight the elements needed to substantiate the asylum application.
+The exact level, type, or kind of support is not specified in the law.

 If requested, usually in writing, a social advisor or psychologist can escort a vulnerable person to the interview.
 However, due to the low capacity of available services this is not utilised very often.
 Based on cases represented by the Cyprus Refugee Council, such a request was made for two cases in 2019 and two cases in 2020 and permission was granted.
 The role of the social advisor or psychologist during the interview is supportive towards the applicant and does not intervene in the interview.